emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-create-new-release.md

 - The Release defined what is to be deployed on a specific environment, as compared to the Deployment plan that determines what is to be deployed
 - Use proper naming and clean your old releases regularly.
 Non-active releases only can be deleted
+- When you create a release you create a set/view of all flows that should run on your environment on a specific date and time

 ##### Solution